Tips to prepare your dog for fireworks

 Do Not punish or scold him for his fear reaction.

-Your dog may be acting strangely or try to access places he is not normally allowed.
-This is due to fear so it is important that you do not punish him for out of character behaviour
+Your dog may be acting strangely or trying to access places he is not usually allowed.
+This is due to fear, so it is essential that you do not punish him for out of character behaviour.

 General firework safety

-If you are purchasing fireworks then please follow the firework code and make sure they are stored in a strong secure box and well out of the reach of dogs.
+If you are purchasing fireworks, please follow the firework code and make sure they are stored in a robust and secure box and well out of the reach of dogs.